gemc/clas12Tags_old/README.md

 ![Alt CLAS12](clas12.png?raw=true "The CLAS12 detector in the simulation.
 The electron beam is going from left to right.")

+For Q/A on CLAS12 simulations you can use the [CLAS12 Discourse](https://clas12.discourse.group).

 ###### The CLAS12 detector in the simulation.
 The electron beam is going from left to right.